Gregory D. Hager: Career and research

 Immediately following his PhD, Hager was a Fulbright Fellow at the University of Karlsruhe (1988–90), and was on the faculty at Yale University prior to joining Johns Hopkins in 1999.

 At Johns Hopkins, Hager is the Mandell Bellmore Professor in the Department of Computer Science.
-He also holds joint appointments in the Department of Electrical and Computer Engineering and the Department of Mechanical Engineering.
+He also holds joint appointments in the Department of Electrical and Computer Engineering, the Department of Mechanical Engineering, and Surgery.
 From 2010 - 2015, he served as Chair of the Department of Computer Science.
 In 2016, Hager became the founding director of the Johns Hopkins Malone Center for Engineering in Healthcare, a multidisciplinary research center aimed at driving engineering innovations in healthcare.

 His laboratory, the Computational Interaction and Robotics Lab (CIRL), studies problems that involve dynamic, spatial interaction at the intersection of imaging, robotics, and human-computer interaction.